syvertsj/leetcode.syvertsj/README.md

-# leetcode.syvertsj - repo for selected leetcode problems
+# leetcode.syvertsj - a repo for selected leetcode problems